(Please note: This post was updated on May 27, 2021.)

-The Disney World theme parks have been open for almost nine months now.
+The Disney World theme parks have been open for almost 11 months now.

-We’ve certainly been busy keeping up with all of the new health measures and getting you the best advice for navigating Disney World in the age of the global health crisis.
+We’ve certainly been busy keeping up with all of the health and safety updates and getting you the best advice for navigating Disney World in the age of the global health crisis.
 We know a lot of you are wondering if Disney World is safe right now, and that’s a complicated question.
 To help answer it, we’re taking a look at a question many of you have asked us — if any COVID-19 cases have been traced back to Disney World.

 Florida Orange County Mayor Jerry Demings holds regular press conferences to give updates on the current health situation in the county.
 A common question from reporters at these conferences is, “Can you update us on whether or not there have been any outbreaks traced to any of the theme parks?”
 We know many of you want to know the same.